-WHY GO: Provincetown MA on the tip of Cape Cod is high energy and gay in all definitions of that word.
-It’s beautiful, fun and free-spirited; perfect for like-minded souls.
-Once a maritime center, and where the parched Pilgrims on the Mayflower originally landed seeking water, Provincetown began to draw actors and artists when “alternate lifestyles” were best left to edge of earth locales.
+WHY GO: Provincetown MA on the tip of Cape Cod is buoyant and gay in all definitions of that word.
+It’s beautiful, fun, spontaneous, and free-spirited: perfect for like-minded souls.
+Where the parched Pilgrims on the Mayflower originally landed seeking water, and afterwards a maritime and whaling center, Provincetown began to draw actors and artists in the early 1900’s when “alternate lifestyles” were best left to edge of earth locales.

 Things To Do In Provincetown MA

 DO: This guide is by no means exhaustive.
 You can spend a month here and not see every show at the Provincetown Theater, every piano performance at Crown and Anchor, every drag act at various venues, every book reading, art opening, film, concert, comedy act, that goes on every day in season.

 PRIDE: Provincetown Business Guild.
 Interestingly, Provincetown, a long-standing haven for the LGBTQ community, never had a Pride Parade until 2018.
 Needless to say, Provincetown never really needed a one-day Pride Celebration, as it’s a daily occurrence here.
 But Pride organizers decided to champion the town’s “storied place” in the gay, lesbian, and alternative lifestyles community by inviting new (read: younger) visitors who might not know the history of Provincetown and its distinct role in LGBTQ culture.